Compact reference

 .

-Map expressions are evaluated by evaluating the over
+Map expressions are evaluated by evaluating the vector subexpressions from left

 to right.
 These values are the input vector values.
 The witness or circuit